-A competitive opportunity in the small-to-medium sized enterprise (SME) space
+A competitive opportunity in the small- to medium-sized enterprise (SME) space use their eCommerce portal for sales representative assisted selling.

 B2B companies are drawing on eCommerce to increase the efficacy of other channels.
 Data and functionality within an eCommerce storefront or portal can be used by sales representatives to improve the selling process.